 Even if people did pay the price, the Hackney Carriers Guild members were obliged to give the council the difference between the actual price and the asking price set by the council!
 The Hackney carriers who were not members of the Guild were allowed to charge the actual fares thereby undercutting the Guild members as all charges had to be displayed.
 Further, none-Guild members were allowed to charge less than Guild members to carry the king’s business (official post), the council paid the none-Guild members the difference.
 Finally, the council imposed a penalty of 5s(25p) and ten days imprisonment if Guild carriers did not abide by the rules.

 Albeit, the Guild carriers and other trade guilds found ways of getting round such rules so in 1556, the Corporation made it unlawful for trade guilds to operate in Dover.
-Over the next few decades the economic climate in Dover suffered a severe downturn and in 1636, when the fledgling Guild of Leathermakers’ Master, James Cullen, wanted rented a room in Biggin Gate for their use, the council acquiesced.
+Over the next few decades the economic climate in Dover suffered a severe downturn and in 1636, when the fledgling Guild of Leathermakers’ Master, James Cullen, (1588-1640), wanted to rent a room in Biggin Gate for their use, the council acquiesced, the council acquiesced.
 A lease was agreed for 21 years, at 21s (£1.05p) a year and the room was to be used by shoemakers, glovers, saddlers, collar makers and cobblers belonging to the Guild.
 In 1653, during the Civil Wars and the Interregnum (1642–1660), although the town continued its slide into poverty the Guild was removed by order of the Puritan Mayor, Edward Prescott.

 Even though it was the Act of 1836 that irreversibly took away the power of the Freemen in Dover over a century before there is ample evidence that their power was on the wane.
 During the heyday of the Freeman, the punishments of their own kind had lessened as long as they abided by the laws of fraternity.
 They were usually fined but occasionally sent to prison for misdemeanours against other Freemen.